H. Jon Benjamin

-Harry Jon Benjamin (born May 23, 1966) is an American actor, comedian, writer, producer and musician.
-Benjamin is known for his voice roles in adult animated series, including Sterling Archer in Archer, Bob Belcher in Bob's Burgers, Carl in Family Guy, Ben in Dr. Katz, Professional Therapist, Kevin in O'Grady, Satan in Lucy, the Daughter of the Devil and Coach McGuirk and Jason Penopolis in Home Movies.
+Harry Jon Benjamin (born May 23, 1966) is an American actor, comedian, writer, producer, and musician.
+He is known for his voice roles in adult animated series, including Sterling Archer in Archer, Bob Belcher in Bob's Burgers, Ben in Dr. Katz, Professional Therapist, Kevin in O'Grady, Satan in Lucy, the Daughter of the Devil, and Coach McGuirk and Jason Penopolis in Home Movies, starring as the voice of Boy in the film Boy Kills World (2023) and its spin-off video game Super Dragon Punch Force 3 (2024).
 Benjamin was named 2014's male comedy performer of the year at Vulture's TV Awards for his work in Bob's Burgers and Archer.
-He also performs in the 2001 satirical comedy film, Wet Hot American Summer, its subsequent 2015 television series, Wet Hot American Summer: First Day of Camp and the final installment of the franchise, the 2017 mini series, Wet Hot American Summer: 10 Years Later.
+He also appeared in the 2001 satirical comedy film Wet Hot American Summer; its subsequent 2015 television series, Wet Hot American Summer: First Day of Camp; and the final installment of the franchise, the 2017 miniseries Wet Hot American Summer: 10 Years Later.

 Early life

 Benjamin was born on May 23, 1966, to a Jewish family in Worcester, Massachusetts.
 His father, Howard, was CEO of an electric company, and his mother, Shirley, was a former ballet dancer who taught dance at a studio.
 He graduated from Worcester Academy in 1984 and Connecticut College in 1988.